 Graduation audits must be completed early in the semester preceding the semester in which the student plans to graduate.
-Students initiate a graduation audit by applying for graduation through the Registrar's Office.
+Students initiate a graduation audit by applying for graduation through WebPal.
 Students are encouraged to contact the Health Sciences Division office with any questions regarding program requirements and/or course work requirements.